Skip to main content

 (10) No ASBMR Leader is permitted to have a conflicting duty to another organization and not resolve it.
 Any conflicting duty must be disclosed, and referred to the EAC for review and for determination as to the process for resolution.

-Other situations, noted as (12) and (13) on the COI Chart, create irreconcilable conflicts with other scientific associations for specific senior-level ASBMR Leaders.
+Other situations, noted as (11) and (12) below and on the COI Chart, create irreconcilable conflicts with other scientific associations for specific senior-level ASBMR Leaders.

-One conflict situation pertains to the need to protect the Society’s strategic planning and confidential information.
-This pertains to those ASBMR Leaders who attend Council meetings.
+There is the need to protect the Society’s strategic planning and confidential information.
+Therefore specific conflict situations pertain to those ASBMR Leaders who attend Council/Board meetings.
 Those senior ASBMR Leaders have an irreconcilable conflict that would prevent them from serving as officers or directors in competing organizations that would be engaged in strategic planning and confidential communications intended to secure their own resources.
 This specific restriction is:

-(11) Officers or directors in another organization that: (a) has a mission that overlaps with ASBMR; and, (b) may be in competition with ASBMR for financial resources are not permitted to serve as ASBMR leaders who typically attend ASBMR Council meetings.
-The concern here is that the Leaders who attend Council (including Officers and Councilors, Editors in Chief of JBMR, JBMR Plus, and the Primer, Committee and Subcommittee Chairs) are privy to and participate in ASBMR strategic planning.
-This restriction does not apply to Task Force Chairs or members because they do not attend Council meetings.
-It is therefore an unresolvable conflict for ASBMR Officers, Directors, and Editors-in-Chief, Committee and Subcommittee Chairs to serve as officers or directors in organizations that pursue missions that overlap with ASBMR’s mission and that compete for resources with ASBMR.
-This restriction does not apply to small regional/local organizations that support bone and mineral research or small focused meetings (e.g. AIM) but to large national and international organizations such as NOF, ISCD, ECTS, and IOF.
+(11) Officers or directors (e.g., President, Secretary-Treasurer, Board Members) in another organization that: (a) has a mission that overlaps with ASBMR; and, (b) may be in competition with ASBMR for financial resources are not permitted to serve as ASBMR Leaders who typically attend ASBMR Council/Board meetings.
+The concern here is that the Leaders who attend Council/Board meetings (including Officers and Councilors/Board Members, Editors in Chief of JBMR®, JBMR® Plus, and the Primer on the Metabolic Bone Diseases and Disorders of Mineral Metabolism, Committee and Subcommittee Chairs) are privy to and participate in ASBMR strategic planning.
+This restriction does not apply to Task Force Chairs or members because they do not attend Council/Board meetings.
+It is therefore an unresolvable conflict for ASBMR Officers, Councilors/Board Members, and Editors-in-Chief, Committee and Subcommittee Chairs to serve as officers or directors (e.g., President, Secretary-Treasurer, Member of Board) in organizations that pursue missions that overlap with ASBMR’s mission and that compete for resources with ASBMR.
+This restriction does not apply to small regional/local organizations that support bone and mineral research or small focused meetings (e.g., AIMM, Gordon Conferences) but to national and international organizations such as ANZBMS, BHOF, ECTS, Endocrine Society, ICMRS, JSBMR, KSBMR, IOF, ISCD, ORS, SIBOMM, and SIOMMMS.
+Officer or director service to an organization not explicitly named in this section will be reviewed by the EAC and a determination made as to the member’s eligibility to serve in the role concurrently with an ASBMR leadership position.

 To explain further, ASBMR’s Journals are a valuable, strategic, and revenue-producing resource for ASBMR.
-ASBMR Leaders, including the President, Officers, Councilors, Editors-in-Chief, Committee and Subcommittee Chairs attend Council meetings and are therefore privy to ASBMR strategic planning, confidential information, and competitive discussions.
+ASBMR Leaders, including the President, Officers, Council/Board Members, Editors-in-Chief, Committee and Subcommittee Chairs attend Council/Board meetings and are therefore privy to ASBMR strategic planning, confidential information, and competitive discussions.
 Editors-in-Chief of other Bone/Mineral/Musculoskeletal-related journals whose mission overlaps with the ASBMR’s mission present an irreconcilable conflict.
-This restriction does not apply to ASBMR committee members, Task Force Chairs or members, ASBMR representatives to other organizations or editorial board members of ASBMR’s journals because they do not attend Council meetings.
+This restriction does not apply to ASBMR committee members, Task Force Chairs or members, ASBMR representatives to other organizations or editorial board members of ASBMR’s journals because they do not attend Council/Board meetings, although all of these positions require disclosure of an Editor-in-Chief role for a competing journal to the ASBMR.

-As explained above, the Society wants its member experts to be available to advance the understanding and application of science, without creating impermissible conflicts.
+As explained above, the Society wants and encourages its member experts to be available to advance the understanding and application of science, without creating impermissible conflicts.
 Toward that goal, the Society has determined that:

 (13) ASBMR Leaders are permitted to give internal presentations to Bone/Mineral-Related Corporate Entities that pay speaker fees, honoraria or expense reimbursement.